Manavlahariya202/alog_stock_market/README.md

 You can also adjust the parameters for your trading strategy (e.g., RSI_PERIOD).

-## How to Run ▶️
-Once the setup and configuration are complete, you can run the script from the root directory.

-code- python main.py

 ## Frontend Interface
 The Streamlit app provides an easy-to-use interface to interact with the trading algorithm.